× Search

 We’re upgrading the capacity of Pāpāmoa East’s wastewater system and building new pipelines and pump stations for future growth.

-The new Opal Drive Pump Station is a key project within our planned wastewater services upgrade in Pāpāmoa.
+The new Opal Drive Pump Station is a key project within our planned wastewater services upgrade in Pāpāmoa, and wider wastewater network.

 The existing Opal Drive Pump Station is aging and does not have capacity for future flows.
-It's also a former package treatment plant that was converted to a pump station in 1991.
+It's also a former temporary treatment plant that was converted to a pump station in 1991.
 We're investing in this vital pump station to make sure we have a resilient wastewater service for the Pāpāmoa East community.

-Latest update - 14 November
+Latest update - 20 December

 What’s included in the Opal Drive Pump Station project